tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Rorschach Test Card](Images/Rorschach_blot_05.jpg)

-Allow students to play around for few seconds sharing what they see, continue the presentation by telling students that there is no precise answer to this question.
+Allow students to play around for a few seconds sharing what they see, continue the presentation by telling students that there is no precise answer to this question.

 Continue to the _How our brain works_ slide, and explain to students that any similitude they could find from the image with a real object, is possible because our brain uses thousands of neurons connections to find a match between the visual input and a mental representation of an object.

-Follow to the slide entitled _Our brain as inspiration for artificial neural nets_, and comment to students that this power of our brain to process information and make predictions or interpretations is the fact that inspires neurophysiologists and mathematicians to start the development of artificial neural networks (ANN).
+Follow to the slide entitled _Our brain as inspiration for artificial neural nets_, and explain to students that this power of our brain to process information and make predictions or interpretations is the fact that inspires neurophysiologists and mathematicians to start the development of artificial neural networks (ANN).

 * In the same way biological neurons receive input signals through the dendrites, an ANN is able to receive input variables and process those inputs using an activation function to compute an output, akin the neuron nucleus in the brain.